Pros and Cons of Prenatal Paternity DNA Testing: Is It Safe, Accurate, and Right for You?

 Cons:

-Higher cost compared to invasive procedures due to advanced technology.
+Higher cost than invasive options due to advanced lab technology

 Conclusion: Making an Informed Decision